 But we still root for him.
 Which is so… American.

 I think we root for his dancing on the edge.
-Life has dealt him a raw deal, and he’s making Art of it.
-We could see him as a crazy wisdom character, alchemizing suffering, while aware every second that we’re watching a tragedy unfold.
+Life has dealt him a raw deal, and he’s making art of it.
+We could celebrate him as a crazy wisdom character, alchemizing suffering, even while aware every second that we’re watching a tragedy unfold.

-But is my country also locked in to a larger tragedy unfolding?
+But is my whole country also locked in to this kind of tragedy unfolding?
 Might we use such works as a peek at the script?
-This pandemic, as horrible as it is (and it is, which is hard to feel when buffered by our creature comforts and internet), to be a warning shot.
+This pandemic, as horrible as it is (and it is, which is hard to feel when buffered by our creature comforts and internet), seems to be a warning shot.

 Someone who sees the world that way could indeed vote for what a Donald Trump appeared and sometimes appears to be.
 They might see themselves as the man Saul seems to be standing up for against the impenetrable interests whittling away at their lives, using whatever ridiculous antics it takes.

 But in the end, Saul doesn’t really care about that man.
 The character is just on his own side.
 His pain doesn’t carry some grand transformative vision.

 I think that is the end of the story, tragic though it may be.